EhsanEsc/TestGenerator/README.md

 Optional files [NOT ADDED YET #WIP#]

-	"tester.cpp" instead of out folder -> output checker instead of checking diffrence with sol.cpp output "in_gen_subtaskX.cpp" files -> multiple input generator for each subtask instead of one file "a.py" -> used for python code testing
+	"tester.cpp" instead of out folder -> output checker instead of checking difference with sol.cpp output "in_gen_subtaskX.cpp" files -> multiple input generator for each subtask instead of one file "a.py" -> used for python code testing

 ### Test Generator

-	./testcase.sh <ProblemNumber> <STARTING_TEST> <FINISHING_TEST>
+	./testcase_gen.sh <ProblemNumber> <STARTING_TEST> <FINISHING_TEST>

-Create tests for desierd problem from index <STARTING_TEST> to <FINISHING_TEST> and test them with "a.cpp".
+Create tests for desired problem from index <STARTING_TEST> to <FINISHING_TEST> and test them with "a.cpp".

-You can use "in_gen.sh" and "out_gen.sh" seperatly with exact syntax also.
+You can use "in_gen.sh" and "out_gen.sh" separately with exact syntax also.

 This script create tests with "in_gen.cpp" stored them in "in" folder THEN generate outputs with "sol.cpp" and store them in "out" folder